Professional Services Invoicing: Tips From the Trenches

 Professional Services Automation

-For any professional services firm truly focused on growth, the only real answer to the right process and tools to invoice for work is professional services automation software.
-I won’t get into the details around what PSA software is or why PSA software is so critical for growth in this post, since we cover it extensively elsewhere on this blog.
-But I will focus on how crucial it is to the invoicing process.
+For any professional services firm truly focused on growth, the only real answer to the right process and tools to invoice for consulting services is professional services automation software.
+I won’t get into the details around what is PSA software or why PSA software is so critical for growth in this post since we cover it extensively elsewhere on this blog.
+But I will focus on how crucial it is to the process of invoicing for consulting services.

-The value that PSA software brings to the invoicing process can be broken down into three core categories—reducing revenue leakage, driving efficiency, and improving visibility.
+The value that a PSA tool brings to the professional services invoicing process can be broken down into three core categories—reducing revenue leakage, driving efficiency, and improving visibility.

 Among the benefits PSA software provides within the invoicing workflow, visibility is the most important.
 A core goal for any PSA solution is to deliver a single version of the truth to the entire organization.
 Well-designed PSA software will accomplish this by translating the same core data (time and expense submissions) into multiple different uses—project budgets, forecast accuracy indicators, invoicing data, and profitability measures.

-Invoicing software isn’t the be-all end-all for consulting firms.
+Consultant invoicing software isn’t the be-all end-all for consulting services firms.
 As my colleague Steve Chong puts it, “automating a bad process just makes it more efficiently bad.”
 This is certainly true when it comes to invoicing software for professional services work.
-When switching from Excel-based invoice templates to a more robust invoicing tool, or replacing the tool you have, it’s important to review the invoicing process as a whole.
+When switching from Excel-based invoice templates for consultants to a more robust invoicing tool, or replacing the tool you have, it’s important to review the invoicing process as a whole.
 Many firms will simply try to replicate the process they have today in a more sophisticated tool, and it leads to friction and headaches.

 An Example: Lack of Trust

-The Bottom-line on Invoicing for Professional Services Work
+The Bottom-Line for Your Professional Services Invoice Process

-An exciting aspect of the professional services industry is that new firms are being started every day.
-This can also be one of the scariest aspects.
-Growing firms will focus less on process and discipline, and more on putting out fires or getting the job done.
-Through my experience, the invoicing workflow is often a victim of this paradox—inefficient, error-prone, and non-scalable.
-Excel based invoice templates just exacerbate the problem.
+Growing firms will focus less on process and discipline when it comes to professional services billing, and more on putting out fires or getting the job done.
+Through my experience, the professional services invoice workflow is often a victim of this paradox—inefficient, error-prone, and non-scalable.
+Excel-based invoice templates just exacerbate the problem.

-Adding discipline and structure to the invoicing process early on can pay significant dividends in the future.
+When it comes to how to invoice for professional services, adding discipline and structure to the consultant invoicing process early on can pay significant dividends in the future.
 Through leveraging modern professional services software, firms can not only reduce errors and increase efficiency, but also ensure the cash flow follows closely behind the work being performed.
 Moreover, as firms grow, a scalable invoicing process means fewer fires to put out.
 Thinking back to my time running invoices for a professional services group, I would have given anything for some of the tools available today.